rspamd/rspamd/doc/faq.md

 ### Mirror some messages to evaluate rspamd filtering quality

-Sometimes it might be useful to watch how messages are processed by rspamd.
-For this purposes, rmilter can mirror some percentage of messages to [beanstalk](http://kr.github.io/beanstalkd/) service and check them using rspamc.
+Sometimes it might be useful to monitor how messages are processed by rspamd.
+For this purpose, rmilter can mirror a percentage of messages to a [beanstalk](http://kr.github.io/beanstalkd/) instance and check them using rspamc.

 First of all, install `beanstalk` in your system (in this example I assume that beanstalk is running on port 11300).
 Then grab a small routine [bean-fetcher](https://github.com/vstakhov/bean-fetcher).
-This routine would get messages from beanstalk and feed them to rspamc.
+This routine will get messages from beanstalk and feed them to rspamc.
 Here is an example configuration file:

 ```ini
 [instance1]